LoopKit/loopdocs/docs/faqs/algorithm-faqs.md

 There is a short-term retrospective analysis built into Loop which will apply a weighted-correction based on the past 60 minutes of blood glucose changes.
 While this does help some, larger-scale "learning" is not currently a part of Loop's algorithm.

 Perhaps in subsequent versions of Loop, auto-adjustment of settings or machine learning could be incorporated.
-Until then, you will need to tell Loop if your underlying settings need upating or make temporary adjustments for short term issues.
-If you want to read more about why your settings matter, check out [Looptips.org](https://looptips.org).
+Until then, you will need to tell Loop if your underlying settings need updating or make temporary adjustments for short term issues.
+To understand why your settings matter, check out [Looptips.org](https://looptips.org).

 ## What does negative Active Insulin mean?